Fleet & DOT Compliance Guide

 Introduction

-This guide covers DOT compliance requirements for commercial motor vehicles.
-Whether you're a fleet manager or owner-operator, these are the basics you need to pass inspections and stay legal.
+This guide covers DOT compliance requirements for commercial motor vehicles (CMVs) with a GVWR over 10,001 lbs operating in interstate commerce.
+Whether you're a fleet manager or owner-operator, these are the basics you need to pass inspections and protect your CSA score.

 Quick Compliance Checklist